iris-networks/k8s-orchestrator/docs/deployment/gke-deployment-guide.md

   --format="value(nameServers)"
 ```

-Configure your domain registrar to use the nameservers provided by Cloud DNS.
+Configure the tryiris.dev domain registrar to use the nameservers provided by Cloud DNS.

 ### Create DNS Records